 Position Description: Test Pilot/Specialist

-- Work effectively with a small team to engage with the engineering customer and ensure a smooth aircraft integration process
+- Work effectively with a small teams to engage with the engineering customer and ensure a smooth aircraft integration process.

-- Work with the engineering customer to understand project scope, build schedules, write test plans (including flight profiles and test cards), analyze flight test risk, manage logistics, and coordinate airspace.
+- Coordinate with the engineering customer to understand project scope, build schedules, write test plans (including flight profiles and test cards), analyze flight test risk, manage logistics, and coordinate airspace.

 - Investigate, review, and comply with military range operating procedures.